Why the Düsseldorf Card Can Save You Money

 Is the Düsseldorf Card worth it?

-Can I use the Düsseldorf Card to go to Cologne?
+Can I use the Düsseldorf Card to travel to Cologne?

-No, the standard Düsseldorf Card is only valid within Düsseldorf and nearby areas.
-To travel to Cologne and other regional cities, you would need the DüsseldorfCard Plus.
+No. The standard Düsseldorf Card is intended for travel within Düsseldorf.
+For included regional travel to Cologne and other covered destinations in the Rhine-Ruhr region, you need the DüsseldorfCard Plus.

-Yes, public transport between Düsseldorf Airport and the city is usually included within the valid transport zones of the Düsseldorf Card.
+Yes.
+Eligible public transport between Düsseldorf Airport and the city is included within the standard Düsseldorf Card’s valid transport area, making it possible to start using the transport benefit when travelling from the airport.

-Can I use regional trains with the card?
+Can I use regional trains with the Düsseldorf Card?

 Further Reading & Related Travel Guides